strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 But, it is CLI and to be honest, having some visulizations is very, very helpful when dealing with large datasets.

 But, Wireshark tends to give up and freeze on very large files.
-Sometimes, we carve data out with tcpdump and open it in Wireshark.
-Basicly, it is key to learn and know both.
+Sometimes, we carve data out with tcpdump and open it in Wireshark.  basically, it is key to learn and know both.

 Lets get started.